BDoreen/MineSweeper/README.md

 5. The recursive function open() was fun to implement <img src="https://img.icons8.com/ios/25/000000/cool--v3.png"/>

 OOP principles: Encapsulation.
-It lacks of Inheritance, Polymorphism and Abstraction. but there is a vigorous use of inner classes which keep the code clean and understandable.
+It lacks of Inheritance, Polymorphism and Abstraction. but there is a vigorous use of inner classes which keep the code understandable.